risabara/M4_Labs/04-S02_ Intellisense & Template Functions/Lab.md

 1. Change the value of `"addressPrefixes"` under the `"addressSpace"` property from `"10.0.0.0/16"` to `"[parameters('vNetAddressRange')]"`
 1. Change the value of `"name"` for the first subnet object from `"Subnet-1"` to `"[concat(variables('subnetNamePrefix'), '1')]"`
 1. Change the value of `"addressPrefix"` for the first subnet object from `"10.0.0.0/24"` to `"[parameters('subnet1AddressRange')]"`
-1. Update the second subnet object accordingly
+1. Update the second subnet object accordingly, changing the address prefix from 10.0.1.0/24 to `"[parameters('subnet2AddressRange')]"`
 1. Once complete, save the file

      ![ARM resource completed](media/ARMTemplate.ResourceCompleted.png)